husthuyi/learngit/readme.txt

 >>>>>>> feature1

-this is a branch work context in 20160811_huyi branch
+this is a branch work context in 20160811_huyi branchf dhfalfhadls fadshflkadfh fadhlas afdhksl